 Chat platforms like WhatsApp have superior inbuilt security features that minimize the risk to customers.
 Businesses using the platform will need to be verified and this makes impersonation of legitimate organizations much tougher.
 There’s also end-to-end encryption, multi-factor authentication and other privacy measures.

-Chat platforms rely on AI and ML in processes which makes them incredibly useful in verifying users.
+Chat platforms rely on ML in processes which makes them incredibly useful in verifying users.
 The access to data means companies have a better understanding of their customers, including their purchasing behaviour.

 There were more than 1.5 million coronavirus-themed fraud emails from mid-January to mid-April.
 This resulted in a massive spike in call center communication, making it difficult to deal with all customer queries timeously and effectively.
 However, using a chat platform, businesses can get through high volumes at a much faster pace.